 - Only one overlay gateway is supported. - Only one-to-one mapping is allowed between a VLAN and a VNI. - The default VLAN cannot be mapped to a VNI. - No ports on the VLAN mapped to a VNI can have an IP address configured. - A VNI can be carried by one or more VXLAN tunnels. - Mapping a range of VLANs to a VNI for a VXLAN overlay gateway is supported.
 Consider the following limitations when mapping a range of VLANs to a VNI for a VXLAN overlay gateway: - For RUCKUS ICX 7650 and ICX 7850 devices, no more than two access ports per VLAN should be configured.
 4080 VLAN to VNI mappings are supported.
 To support 4080 VLAN to VNI mappings, the forwarding profile must be changed from profile 1 (the default) to profile 2.
 Refer to the forwarding-profile command in the RUCKUS FastIron Command Reference Guide and the "Configuration Fundamentals" chapter in the RUCKUS FastIron Management Configuration Guide for more information. - For RUCKUS ICX 7550 devices, no more than two access ports per VLAN should be configured.
 3072 VLAN to VNI mappings are supported when a maximum of two access ports is configured for each VXLAN-mapped VLAN.
 4080 VLAN to VNI mappings are supported when a maximum of one access port is configured for each VXLAN-mapped VLAN.
-To support these scaling numbers, the forwarding profile must be changed from profile 1 (the default) to profile 2. - Extending a range of mapped VLANs over a VXLAN overlay gateway is supported. - A loopback interface address must be configured to be used as the source IP address for the VXLAN tunnels on the VXLAN gateway. - The underlay (or transport) network cannot belong to a user VRF.
-The loopback interface must belong to the default VRF. - VXLAN Routing In and Out of VXLAN Tunnels (RIOT) is supported for RUCKUS ICX 7550 and ICX 7850 devices only.
+To support these scaling numbers, the forwarding profile must be changed from profile 1 (the default) to profile 2. - Extending a range of mapped VLANs over a VXLAN overlay gateway is supported. - An interface must be configured whose IP address is to be used as a source for the VxLAN tunnels on VxLAN Gateway.
+Only loopback and VE interfaces are supported. - The underlay (or transport) network cannot belong to a user VRF.
+The source interface must be on default VRF. - VXLAN Routing In and Out of VXLAN Tunnels (RIOT) is supported for RUCKUS ICX 7550 and ICX 7850 devices only.
 A VLAN with a VE configuration can be mapped to a VNI.
 Also, a VE configuration is allowed on a VLAN mapped to a VNI. - VXLAN encapsulation adds approximately 50 bytes of overhead to the MAC frame, which may cause frames to be rejected if the Maximum Transmission Unit (MTU) on the transport network cannot accommodate the extra bytes.
 Therefore, the MTU on the transport network port must be configured with a value greater than 1550 (1500 + 50) bytes.
 (The typical host MTU is 1500 bytes.) - Jumbo frame support in the transport network is required if the overlay applications use a frame size larger than 1500 bytes. - A LAG or Ethernet port on the VTEP that is connected to the VXLAN underlay (transport) network cannot be a route-only interface.
 In other words, route-only cannot be enabled on a LAG or physical port on which remote VTEPs are reachable. - If multiple VTEPs are reachable through the same Ethernet or LAG port, the next-hop information (port or LAG ID, MAC address, VLAN ID) to reach the VTEPs must be the same. - Because the static-ingress replication method is used to send BUM traffic over VXLAN tunnels, all VTEPs must be provisioned in full-mesh mode as far as VLAN extension is concerned.